 Apply to Join

-The SNaPP Lab application period is open until April 20th, 2023.
+The SNaPP Lab application period will be announced soon.

-***Please note that you are applying to join for Fall 2023.***
+***Please note that you are applying to join for Spring 2026***

 What is the SNaPP Lab?

 The Social Networks and Political Psychology (SNaPP) Lab is a collaborative research group, directed by Prof. Jaime Settle but driven by the questions and ideas of the undergraduates involved in the group.
-Each year, students simultaneously work on an independent portfolio or research project while contributing to an ongoing project in the lab related to Prof. Settle’s active research agenda.
+Each year, students contribute to an ongoing project in the lab related to Prof. Settle’s active research agenda.

 Why join the SnaPP Lab?